Multi-view optics for measuring and imaging small parts

-- High field depth
+- High depth of field

 Top and Lateral views are imaged without significant defocusing.

-PCMP optics are multi-image lenses designed to completely measure and inspect objects whose dimensions range from 1 to 10 mm, such as electronic components, solder paste and micromechanical components.
+PCMP optics are multi-image lenses designed to completely measure and inspect objects whose dimensions range from 1 to 10 mm, such as electronic components, solder joints and micromechanical components.
 Six different lateral views are provided by an array of mirrors interfaced to a bi-telecentric lens; the top of the object is directly imaged at the centre of the field of view.

 The lateral views feature exactly the same magnification and the images remain in perfect focus even when the object is displaced from its nominal position.
 All the views can be used to precisely measure the dimension of components from different angles.